Artist5417/gmail-and-outlookMail-archive-logger/README.md

 ## 🔧 Customization

-- Feel free to modify the `messages.json` file to suit your message schema.
+- Feel free to modify the `messages.json` file and imap.py to suit your message schema.
-- You can add more attachment types by modifying the `build_mime_message()` function.

 ---